budlib/budlib-web/README.md

    $ npm run package-linux       # for Linux
    ```

 5. The above command will create a `release-builds` directory, with the build of the web application.
-For example, when using Windows, you will electron executable file under `release-builds/budlib-win32-ia32/budlib.exe`.
+For example, when using Windows, you will find electron executable file under `release-builds/budlib-win32-ia32/budlib.exe`.

 ## Contributors